28 September 2021

 Copyright law becomes a hot button issue in a scale-up.
 In westernized countries, whoever writes the code is its proprietary owner.
 The company that the programmer works for might not sell or release software including that code without a documented transfer of ownership.

 Now imagine there are no such papers for your system and some of the core developers already left the company.
+You’ll be learning a lot if you’re in that place.

 When programmers tap out the code on a deadline, the copyright doesn’t bother them.
 That can put you as the CTO in a place where you need mass refactoring to verify what you own.